nsh87/ehrcorral/docs/usage.rst

     import ehrcorral

 EHRCorral operates on a collection of Records, each of which represents a single electronic health record.
-A collection of records is called a Herd, hence the name EHRCorral: generating a master patient index (MPI) of all the records is done by "corraling" the Herd.
+A collection of Records is called a Herd, hence the name EHRCorral: generating a master patient index of all the records is done by "corraling" the Herd.

-There is a small number of actions to perform, but potentially several setting to consider.
+There is a small number of actions to perform, but potentially several setting to consider:

    1. Create Records
    2. Create a Herd